vishwasbasotra/LearnTrack-Student-Course-Management-System-/README.md

 # LearnTrack Student Course Management System
 ## Project Overview:
-Project Summary:
 LearnTrack is a robust, console-based management architecture developed in Core Java.
-It serves as a comprehensive tool for educational administrators to oversee the lifecycle of students, the organization of course curricula, and the complexities of the enrollment process.
+It serves as a comprehensive tool for educational administrators to oversee the lifecycle of students, the organization of course curriculam, and the complexities of the enrollment process.
 The primary focus of this project was to implement a modular, scalable design that adheres to professional software development standards and Object-Oriented best practices.

 ### Core Functionality
 * Student Administration: Enables dynamic creation and tracking of student profiles, including personal demographics and unique identification.

-* Course Management: Facilitates the cataloging of academic courses, allowing for structured data management of curricula.
+* Course Management: Facilitates the cataloging of academic courses, allowing for structured data management of curriculam.

-* Enrollment Logic: Orchestrates the relationship between Students and Courses, featuring validation logic to manage status transitions (Active, Completed, Cancelled).
+* Enrollment Logic: Orchestrates the relationship between Students and Enrollment, featuring validation logic to manage status transitions (Active, Completed, Cancelled).

 * Data Persistence (In-Memory): Utilizes the Java Collections Framework to maintain a dynamic database of all entities during the application's runtime.